TheochemUI/eOn/docs/source/tutorials/visualization.md

 ### 2D optimization landscape

-One landscape for this job only (do not overlay unrelated endpoints on a shared `(s, d)` frame).
+One landscape for this job only.
+Each trajectory defines its own RMSD basis on a `(s, d)` frame.
 The title and strip use the `--label`.

 ```{code-cell} python
 min_landscape = plot_dir / "min_landscape.png"